 WASHINGTON -- A Baku court today sentenced investigative journalist and RFE/RL contributor Khadija Ismayilova to seven and a half years in prison on charges widely believed to be retribution for her reporting on corruption linked to Azeri President Ilham Aliyev and members of his family.

-Ismayilova was convicted on charges of criminal libel, tax evasion, illegal business activity, and abuse of power.
+Ismayilova was convicted on charges of embezzlement, tax evasion, illegal business activity, and abuse of power.
 She was barred from holding public office for three years and fined the equivalent of 300USD for court-related expenses.
 She was acquitted of the charge of incitement to suicide.

 “Khadija’s case is an example of politics, not law.
 There was no merit, ever, to any of the charges against her and there was no due process during her trial.” said Nenad Pejic, RFE/RL’s editor in chief.
 “The authorities simply decided to silence her at any price.”